adiffer/galgebra/README.md

 ========

 This is a rewrite of the current geometric algebra modules for sympy.
-For details see GA.pdf in "LaTeX docs" directory.
+For details see GA.pdf in "doc" directory.